Towards Spatially-Lucid AI Classification in Non-Euclidean Space: An Application for MxIF Oncology Data: Introduction

 To overcome these limitations, we explore a spatial ensemble framework that explicitly uses different training strategies with different place-types, including weighted-distance learning rate and spatial domain adaptation for spatially-lucid classification.\\ \textbf{Our contributions are as follows:} \begin{itemize}[noitemsep,topsep=0pt] \item We deploy a spatial ensemble framework for spatially-lucid classification, where the network parameter is a map varying across place-types rather than a scalar as used in traditional OSFA approach. \item We demonstrate training strategies such as adjustable learning rates and spatial domain adaptation layers to address insufficient learning samples. \item Experiments show the proposed model outperforms existing baseline methods. \item A case study highlights the impact of spatial variability on tumor classification, illustrating cellular interactions that span from general (place-type independent) to specific (place-type dependent) interactions.
-This aims to enhance the manual assessments provided by pathologists. \end{itemize} \textbf{Scope:} This paper focus on spatial-interaction and variability-aware AI for multi-category point sets, targeting spatially-lucid classification.
+This aims to enhance the manual assessments provided by pathologists. \end{itemize}

+\textbf{Scope:} This paper focus on spatial-interaction and variability-aware AI for multi-category point sets, targeting spatially-lucid classification.
 As these data inherently function as permutation-invariant set operators lacking predefined connectivity like graphs, comparisons with graph CNNs \cite{zhang2019graph} for structured data are out of scope.
 Similarly, comparisons with traditional CNNs using regular grid images as input are beyond the scope.
 Expanding the proposed methods to tackle high-dimensional variability is beyond our scope.
 We refrain from publishing the dataset due to patient privacy.
-We made the code used in the experiments available through GitHub \footnote{https://github.com/majid-farhadloo/Non-Euclidean-Space-SpatialEnsemble.git}.\\
+We made the code used in the experiments available through GitHub \footnote{https://github.com/majid-farhadloo/Non-Euclidean-Space-SpatialEnsemble.git}.

+\textbf{Organization:} The rest of the paper is organized as follows.
+Section \ref{application_domain} briefly describes application domain of this problem.
+Related work is reviewed in Section \ref{related_work}.
+Section \ref{sec:Problem} introduces key concepts and formally defines the problem.
+Our proposed methods are described in Section \ref{sec:ProposedApproach}.
+Section \ref{sec:Experiment} presents the evaluation of the proposed method, followed by a case study in Section \ref{case-study}.
+Section \ref{sec:Conclusion} concludes the paper and outlines future work.